edrohan1/edx-documentation/en_us/shared/students/sfd_discussions/anatomy.rst

   :width: 400
   :alt: The right pane with the Receive Updates check box circled

-After you click the title of a post, the right pane shows the original post, responses to the post, and comments on responses.
+After you select the title of a post, the right pane shows the original post, responses to the post, and comments on responses.
 The page is formatted to help distinguish between posts, responses, and comments:

 * The post and its title appear at the top of the page.

 * Responses appear indented and with a white background below the original post.

 * Comments on a response appear with a gray background below the response.
 The font size for comments is smaller than the font size for responses.

 These elements appear in the image below.
-You can click the image to enlarge it.
+You can select the image to enlarge it.

 .. image:: ../../../shared/students/Images/Disc_PostsEtc.png